Unleash/unleash_proxy_client_flutter/README.md

 ### How to use it ?
 Add a `bootstrap` attribute when create a new `UnleashClient`.
-There's also a `bootstrapOverride` attribute which is by default is `true`.
+There's also a `bootstrapOverride` attribute which by default is `true`.

 ```dart
 final unleash = UnleashClient(